pras-ops/ScrapeWizard/learn.md

 ### 3. DOM Analysis 2.0 (Scoring & Filtering)
 We don't just find all repeating classes.
 We score them based on "Richness" (how many child fields they have).
 This ensures we pick the main product list instead of the footer links.

-### 4. Scraper Runtime Contract (SRC) & Dynamic Waiting
+### 4. Scraper Runtime Contract (SRC) & Hardening
-This is the "Missing Piece" that turned ScrapeWizard from a demo into a professional tool.
+This is the "Execution Protection" layer that ensures AI-generated code is robust and manageable.
 - **Dynamic Waiting**: The AI uses `smart_wait(selector)` which automatically handles hydration delays.
 - **Infrastructure Isolation**: The AI never sees Playwright, storage files, or output logic.
 It only returns data dicts.
+- **Robust Deduplication (Phase 6)**: Instead of assuming the first column is a unique ID, the runtime hashes the entire row content.
+- **Structural Enforcement**: Repair and CodeGen agents are strictly instructed to preserve the execution block, preventing corrupted scripts during self-healing.
-- **Unified Sink**: Data is automatically written to JSON, CSV, and Excel by the runtime.
+- **Unified Sink**: Data is automatically written to JSON, CSV, and Excel by the runtime based on user configuration.

-- **Self-Healing SDK**: If a selector fails, the `RepairAgent` only has to fix the implementation class, not the browser logic.
+### 5. UX Philosophy: The Firewall
+"SRC owns HOW.
+Orchestrator owns WHEN.
+User owns WHAT."
+By re-introducing decision gates, we ensure the user is always in the loop for high-value decisions (format, depth, quality) while the autonomous agents handle the low-value toil (selectors, waiting, I/O).
 ---

 ## 🚀 4.
 How to Learn from This